-- Observed debt-to-GDP ratios in the U.S., Japan and some large European economies clearly exceed recommendations given a generation ago in the Maastricht Treaty. - This is often considered unsustainable, yet the demand for this debt remains robust. - We explore a resolution to this puzzle in a stylized model in which the equilibrium level of the debt-to-GDP ratio is considerably higher than what is recommended in the Maastricht Treaty.
+- Observed debt-to-GDP ratios in the U.S., Japan, and some large European economies appear to be unsustainably high according to conventional wisdom as embodied in the Maastricht Treaty. - Nevertheless, the demand for this debt remains robust. - We explore a possible resolution to this puzzle in a stylized model in which the equilibrium level of the debt-to-GDP ratio is considerably higher than what is recommended in the Maastricht Treaty.